gperdrizet/OpenSearch/notes/01-setup_notes.md

 - OPENSEARCH_INITIAL_ADMIN_PASSWORD=${OPENSEARCH_INITIAL_ADMIN_PASSWORD}
 ```

-Let's set it as an environment variable in the host system via a venv (we are gonna end up using python anyway so might as well).
+Let's set it as an environment variable in the host system via a venv (we are going to end up using python anyway so might as well).
 Make and update a venv:

 ```text
 python3 -m venv .venv